 Make sure to check the washer, dishwasher, and fridge to make sure nothing is left behind.
 If you’re renting a place, cleaning will also help you see if everything is in order so you can have your deposit back as soon as you can.
 It will come in handy during the move.

-If you don’t have the time to handle this chore, consider hiring a reliable Atlanta to move out cleaning service or a Big City Maid service to help out, as they specialize in quick cleanups and last minute move-out assistance.
+If you don’t have the time to handle this chore, consider hiring a reliable cleaning service to help out, as they specialize in quick cleanups and last-minute move-out assistance.

 Give the Keys Back